RedietHailu23/flutter-2024-proj/README.md

 ---
 # Access to projects
 ---
-Projects created by the admin who is the project manager are displayed to employees.
+Projects created by the admin who is the project manager are displayed to Users.
 # project Application
 ---
-Users apply for the specified project.
+Users apply for the specified project to take over and to work on the projects.
 # Roles
 ---
-1. Project Manager : Assigns project to emplyees and give specific attribuits to be displayed in the application like (title, description, deadline, employees..)
+1. Project Manager : Assigns project to emplyees and give specific attribuits to be displayed in the application like (title, description, deadline, Language to be used for the project)
 2. Users: apply for the project posted by the company.
 # CRUD
 ---